How to Practice Acceptance When Things Are Tough

 ++++++++++++++++++++++++++++++

-Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on personal development and leadership excellence.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
 Check out his Best Articles or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!

 Breaking the “Trance of Unworthiness”